Blotch3D/Blotch3D/README.md

 All the provided projects are configured to build for the Microsoft Windows x64 platform.
 See below for other platforms.

-If you are copying the Blotch3D assembly (like Blotch3D.dll on Microsoft Windows) to a project or packages folder so you don't have to include the source code of the library in your solution, be sure to also copy Blotch3D.xml so you still get the IntelliSense.
+If you are copying the Blotch3D assembly, like Blotch3D.dll on Microsoft Windows, to a project or packages folder so you don't have to include the source code of the library in your solution, be sure to also copy Blotch3D.xml so you still get the IntelliSense.
 You shouldn't have to copy any other binary file from the Blotch3D output folder if you've